-Even though physical silver demand declined in 2016, it was still neck and neck with jewelry demand of 207 Moz each.
-Now, if we compare physical silver investment to jewelry demand versus gold, we can plainly see how silver has outperformed gold in this market.
+Even though physical silver demand declined in 2016, it was still neck and neck with a jewelry demand of 207 Moz each.
+Now, if we compare physical silver investment to jewelry demand versus gold, we can see how silver has outperformed gold in this market.

 Before the 2008 market meltdown, global gold physical investment of 14.4 Moz accounted for 18% of world gold jewelry demand of 79.5 Moz:

-Even though physical gold bar and coin demand more than doubled in 2008 to 30.1 Moz, it still only represented 40% of global gold jewelry demand of 75.7 Moz.
+Even though the physical gold bar and coin demand more than doubled in 2008 to 30.1 Moz, it still only represented 40% of the global gold jewelry demand of 75.7 Moz.
 If we go back to the silver chart above, physical silver demand increased more than three times in 2008 (versus 2007) and accounted for 110% of global silver jewelry demand.

 Yes, it’s true that in “Dollar terms”, investors bought more physical gold than silver, but as I have stated before…. it’s a matter of focusing on “how many ounces” you own, not “how much in Dollars.”